August 1-2, 2025

 Dr. Marilyn Simon, speaking on “The Fall of a Sparrow: Hamlet on Meaning, Fate, and Providence.”

 Dr. Marilyn Simon is a Shakespearean scholar and university instructor; she is working on a book entitled Submission: Sex, Women, and Shakespeare.
-Dr. Simon writes regurly for Quillette and Unherd.
+Dr. Simon writes regularly for Quillette and Unherd.
 Her recent article for Unherd, “The Cruelty of Gentle Parenting” brings together her scholarship and attention to the present moment; that article can be accessed here.

 Dr. Scott Postma, Speaking on Recovering Christian Humanism in a Post-Christian Culture.